 This journal encourages and enables you to share data that supports your research publication where appropriate, and enables you to interlink the data with your published articles.
 Research data refers to the results of observations or experimentation that validate research findings.
 To facilitate reproducibility and data reuse, this journal also encourages you to share your software, code, models, algorithms, protocols, methods and other useful materials related to the project.

 Below are a number of ways in which you can associate data with your article or make a statement about the availability of your data when submitting your manuscript.
 If you are sharing data in one of these ways, you are encouraged to cite the data in your manuscript and reference list.
 Please refer to the "References" section for more information about data citation.
 For more information on depositing, sharing and using research data and other relevant research materials, visit the research data

 If you have made your research data available in a data repository, you can link your article directly to the dataset.
 Elsevier collaborates with a number of repositories to link articles on ScienceDirect with relevant repositories, giving readers access to underlying data that gives them a better understanding of the research described.

 There are different ways to link your datasets to your article.
 When available, you can directly link your dataset to your article by providing the relevant information in the submission system.
-For more information, visit the database linking page.
+For more information, visit the database linking page

 In addition, you can link to relevant data or entities through identifiers within the text of your manuscript, using the following format: Database: xxxx (e.g., TAIR: AT1G01020; CCDC: 734053; PDB: 1XFN).
+Mendeley Data

 This journal supports Mendeley Data, enabling you to deposit any research data (including raw and processed data, video, code, software, algorithms, protocols, and methods) associated with your manuscript in a free-to-use, open access repository.
-Before submitting your article, you can deposit the relevant datasets to Mendeley Data.
-Please include the DOI of the deposited dataset(s) in your main manuscript file.
-The datasets will be listed and directly accessible to readers next to your published article online.
+Before submitting your article, you can deposit the relevant datasets to Mendeley Data

-This journal enables you to publish research objects related to your original research – such as data, methods, protocols, software and hardware – as an additional paper in Research Elements.
+This journal enables you to publish research objects related to your original research – such as data, methods, protocols, software and hardware – as an additional paper in a Research Elements journal

 Research Elements is a suite of peer-reviewed, open access journals which make your research objects findable, accessible and reusable.
 Articles place research objects into context by providing detailed descriptions of objects and their application, and linking to the associated original research articles.
 Research Elements articles can be prepared by you, or by one of your collaborators.